How zodiac signs could be the key to finding a perfect match on dating apps

 Zodiac signs are now a factor among many others in the search for love.
-They are also one of the first topics of conversation when it comes to breaking the ice on dating apps.
-As such, singletons — and especially the youngest — now don’t hesitate to look to the stars for guidance when looking for a match.
-So much so that some applications have made astrology their specialty.
+They are also one of the first topics of conversation regarding breaking the ice on dating apps.
+As such, singletons- especially the youngest- now don’t hesitate to look to the stars for guidance when looking for a match.
+So much so that some applications have made astrology their speciality.

 Do you want to avoid making the same mistakes as in the past by falling back into the arms of a Scorpio?
-Asking the zodiac sign of your “match” on dating apps or on a first date has become commonplace.
-On social networks, astrology fans give their advice on the behavior of the various zodiac signs in love, while also sharing their experiences.
-And, as such, it seems that love, romance and relationships are increasingly in tune with the stars.
+Asking the zodiac sign of your “match” on dating apps or a first date has become commonplace.
+On social networks, astrology fans advise on the behaviour of the various zodiac signs in love while sharing their experiences.
+And as such, it seems that love, romance and relationships are increasingly in tune with the stars.

 Astrology on dating apps

-Here, clichés about the characteristics of the various star signs are once again at the heart of the debate.
+Here, clichés about the characteristics of the various star signs are at the heart of the debate.
 According to Bumble, Leos are the most popular star sign on the app.
 Their romantic and fun-loving character seems to appeal to most people.
-But there’s no news on which signs are the least likely to find love.
-But, considering the relentless bad press against Scorpios — judged manipulative charmers — it’s quite possible that they fit the bill.
+But there’s no news on which signs are most likely to find love.
+But, considering the relentless lousy press against Scorpios — judged manipulative charmers — they may fit the bill.

 Finding your ideal partner

-To find out which zodiac sign is compatible with your own, a basic grounding in astrology seems necessary.
+A basic grounding in astrology seems necessary to find out which zodiac sign is compatible with your own.
 According to the many astrologers of social media, zodiac signs often seem to go together in pairs.
 For example, Leo and Aquarius are complementary signs, as are Gemini and Sagittarius.
-Finding the right person for you according to your zodiac sign is a trend that’s gaining momentum, whether it’s in TV shows, such as “An Astrological Guide to Broken Hearts,” or in real life.
+Finding the right person for you according to your zodiac sign is a trend gaining momentum, whether in TV shows, such as “An Astrological Guide to Broken Hearts,” or in real life.

 Of course, there’s no evidence that one sign is incompatible with another or that love cannot conquer all.
 But, if you’re still looking for your soul mate, you can indulge this trend by looking for the Leo who will light your fire.
 And, if you’re an astrology fan who’s already found your other half, perhaps it’s time to start considering the zodiac sign of your future child…